Natural Mouse Repellent & Other Methods

 Some homeowners prefer to start with natural mouse deterrents before trying chemical control.
 Ultrasonic noise generators produce sounds that disturb and repel mice.
 While this method may be successful at first, the pests usually return once they realize there is no real threat.

-Unpleasant scents may also work as a natural mouse repellent.
-Mothballs placed near nesting sites can cause mice to stay clear.
-Because this repellent can be harmful to dogs, cats, and children, it may not be safe for some households.
+Because mothballs can be harmful to dogs, cats, and children, it may not be safe for some households.
 Mothballs also lose their potency when left out in the open.

 Modification as a Mouse Repellent